Step-by-Step Guide to Word2Vec with Gensim

 • It does not capture word sense disambiguation.

-• Word order is not considered in Word2Vec.
+• Word order is not considered in Word2Vec Gensim.

 • Out-of-vocabulary words may pose challenges.

-• Despite limitations, Word2Vec has significant applications in NLP.
+• Despite limitations, Gensim Word2Vec has significant applications in NLP.

 While Word2Vec is a powerful algorithm, it has some limitations.
-It requires a large amount of training data to learn accurate word embeddings.
+A large amount of training data is required to learn accurate word embeddings.
 It treats each word as an atomic entity and does not capture word sense disambiguation.
-Out-of-vocabulary words may pose a challenge, as they have no pre-existing embeddings.
+Out-of-vocabulary words may pose a challenge as they have no pre-existing embeddings.

 Word2Vec has significantly contributed to advancements in NLP and continues to be a valuable tool for tasks such as information retrieval, sentiment analysis, machine translation, and more.